MavMus/eth-deep_funding/README.md

 ```

+Depending on whether a particular repository is an execution client, consensus client, light client, development framework, SDK, or package, I decided to support the model by fetching the data accordingly.
+Now the judgements were done within those groups only, like within execution_client, consensus_client repos, I looked for which repo has a higher market share.
+For packages, which repos have the most downloads?

 ```python
 # --- DATA (Manually collected data, as writing a scraping script for this limited number was pointless) ---
 client_market_data = {